 For example, in the Java language, when an object is created, before the execution of its constructor, all the non-primitive-typed fields have the default value null.
 The object is then gradually initialized using individual assignments to the fields.

-Now let us try to model step-by-step initialization of tuples in the context of the simply-typed λ -calculus:
+Now let us try to model step-by-step initialization of tuples in the context of the simply-typed $\lambda$ -calculus.
+Here is the language that we want a programmer to use (surface language):